Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Three main reasons can explain why this occurs:

 Lastly, hormones play a role in alcohol metabolism.
-When women have their periods, BAC may be higher because of changes in hormones.
+When women have periods, BAC may be higher because of hormone changes.

-Individuals' weight can define the amount of space by which alcohol diffuses in the body.
-For example, people who weigh 130 pounds could have two beers and a lower BAC than individuals who weigh less and drink the same quantity.
+Your weight can define the amount of space by which alcohol diffuses in the body.
+For example, those weighing 130 pounds could have two beers and a lower BAC than those weighing less and drinking the same quantity.

-Also, someone who has more muscle mass can absorb and break down alcohol more efficiently than those with a higher body fat percentage.
-Alcohol does not dissolve in fat.
+Similarly, someone with more muscle mass can absorb and break down alcohol more efficiently than those with a higher body fat percentage.
+Alcohol doesn’t dissolve in fat.

 The accuracy of BAC tests can vary depending on when it was performed.
 A blood alcohol test provides the most accurate results when done within 6 to 12 hours after the last consumed alcoholic beverage.

-Similar to body weight, body size can influence the speed of alcohol absorption and metabolism.
-Even if alcohol consumption remains the same, individuals with smaller body frames could have increased BACs than those with more sizable body frames.
+Like body weight, body size can influence the speed of alcohol absorption and metabolism.
+Even if alcohol consumption remains, smaller body frames could have increased BACs than those with more sizable body frames.

 A higher BAC can also occur if you drink on an empty stomach.
-If you know that you will be drinking alcohol, it is best to eat beforehand.
-Food high in protein can especially help lower alcohol processing in the body.
+If you drink alcohol, eat beforehand.
+Food high in protein can help lower alcohol processing in the body.
 Eating before drinking minimizes the likelihood of overwhelming the liver and reaching a dangerous BAC level.

-Individuals with a 0.0 percent BAC are sober and do not risk alcohol poisoning (otherwise known as alcohol intoxication).
+People with a 0.0 percent BAC are sober and don’t risk alcohol poisoning (alcohol intoxication).
 However, if the BAC level increases, the risk of alcohol poisoning also rises.

-At 0.08 percent BAC, an individual is legally intoxicated.
-In fact, in the United States, people with a 0.08 percent BAC or higher while driving can face criminal charges for drunk driving.
-In some states, like Utah, it is 0.05 percent.
+At 0.08 percent BAC, you’re legally intoxicated.
+In the U.S., people with a 0.08 percent BAC or higher while driving can face criminal charges for drunk driving.
+In some states, like Utah, it’s 0.05 percent.

-Alcohol poisoning could occur in individuals whose BAC levels fall between the range of 0.250-0.399 percent.
-At this point, you may lose consciousness, and the risk of death is extremely high.
+Alcohol poisoning could occur in those whose BAC levels fall between 0.250-0.399 percent.
+You may lose consciousness at this point, and the risk of death is extremely high.
+There are at least 2,200 alcohol poisoning deaths annually.

-It is important to say that the effects of alcohol intoxication may not always be visible.
-For this reason, direct blood analysis or breath testing are two methods that can accurately determine how much alcohol is present in the bloodstream.
+The effects of alcohol intoxication may not always be visible.
+Thus, direct blood analysis and breath testing can accurately determine how much alcohol is in the bloodstream.

-If you visit an emergency department, doctors may evaluate these signs plus other aspects, such as:
+If you visit an emergency department, doctors may evaluate these signs:

-If a person is suspected of alcohol poisoning, seek immediate medical help.
-They should not wait for symptoms to appear, as some people may not show symptoms or signs typically associated with a particular BAC.
+If you suspect you or a loved one is experiencing alcohol poisoning, seek immediate medical help.
+Don’t wait for symptoms to appear; some may not show signs typically associated with a particular BAC.

-You should also avoid giving cold showers or hot coffee to a person experiencing alcohol poisoning.
+Also, avoid giving cold showers or hot coffee to someone experiencing alcohol poisoning.
 These actions could worsen the situation and cause more problems.
-If you know someone has drunk too much in a short time frame, seek help immediately.
+If you know someone has drunk too much quickly, seek help immediately.

-A study published in the leading medical journal Alcohol and Alcoholism suggested that chronic drinkers may have built tolerance that would cover up visible signs of intoxication when BACs are over 100 mg/100 ml.
+A study suggests that chronic drinkers may have built tolerance.
+This could cover up visible signs of intoxication when BACs are over 100 mg/100 ml.

-If you or a loved one has an alcohol use disorder (AUD), getting professional medical help is the first step on the path to recovery.
+If you or a loved one has an alcohol use disorder (AUD), getting professional medical help is the first step toward recovery.
 Different therapeutic options/resources are available, such as:

-It is important not to quit drinking suddenly.
-Withdrawal symptoms can be severe and the risk of relapse and overdose increases.
-Treatment facilities provide medical supervision that can help you undergo a healthy, controlled detox and withdrawal process.
+Don’t quit drinking suddenly.
+Withdrawal symptoms can be severe, and the risk of relapse and overdose increases.
+Treatment facilities provide medical supervision to help you undergo a healthy, controlled detox and withdrawal process.

 In this article